johnnycowboy3033/tutorial-angular/README.md

 > 2. Creating new project (8:31)
 > 3. Change the webpage page title (13:06)
 > 4. Create Hello World app (15:39)
+> 5. Properties and Interpolation - Interpolation refers to embedding expressions into marked up text.
+By default, interpolation uses the double curly braces {{ and }} as delimiters.
+(18.22)